panawit/cow_plos/code/Readme.txt

       - Confusion matrix
 4) train_model.py -> code to train the YOLOv8 model
     - Input:
-      - data.yaml: setting file for training the model
+      - data.yaml: setting file for training the model, which links to the dataset
     - Output:
       - model